socialatm/twitter_bootstrap/readme.md

-# Twitter bootstrap for Elgg #
+# Twitter bootstrap theme for Elgg #
 This Elgg plugin implements Twitter bootstrap.
+*	Based on the original by Dave Tosh: https://github.com/davetosh/twitter_bootstrap
-It is only meant as a starting point for your bootstrap theme.
-Excellent documentation for Twitter Bootstrap is available here: http://getbootstrap.com/
+*	Excellent documentation for Twitter Bootstrap is available here: http://getbootstrap.com/

 ## Disclaimers ##
 *	This theme is written for Elgg 1.8 It will not work on any other version of Elgg.
 *	This theme will not be backported to 1.7.
 If you need it to be, please fork on Github.

 ## TODO ##